amanda010792/getting-started-cc-series/event-driven-microservices/README.md

 ## Monitor your Data Streams Using Stream Lineage

 On the left hand menu, select the "Stream Lineage" tab.
 Here, we can monitor our data flow.
 You will see the entire data flow we set up is there: connector, topic, ksqlDB query and subsequent topic.
-We can drill down into different parts of our data